 VERONICA COPTIS joined the Center for Coalfield Justice (CCJ) staff in March 2013 as a community organizer and is now serving as the executive director.
 She grew up in western Greene County near the Bailey Mine Complex and currently lives in the eastern part of the county.
 Before joining the CCJ staff, Veronica served on the board of directors for CCJ and as an organizer with Mountain Watershed Association.
 She received a bachelor’s degree in biology from West Virginia University and is chapter chair for the Pennsylvania Chapter of Sierra Club.
 She enjoys hiking and geocaching at Ryerson State Park and other areas around Greene County with her husband and daughter.
 Image credit: Joshua Franzos

-Denisse Córdova Montes practitioner in residence, Human Rights Clinic, University of Miami School of Law, FL
+Denisse Córdova Montes supervising attorney / lecturer in law, Human Rights Clinic, University of Miami School of Law, FL

 TIM CROSBY leads the Thread Fund, which focuses on investing multiple forms of capital to generate social and environmental returns alongside financial returns.
 Tim is coordinator of the Cascadia Foodshed Financing Project, participant in the Global Alliance for the Future of Food, founding board member of Partners for Rural Washington, and partner with Social Venture Partners.
 Tim’s previous positions include co-chair for the Sustainable Agriculture and Food System Funders, director of Slow Money Northwest, board chair for the Washington Sustainable Food and Farming Network, board chair and interim executive director for NW Sustainable Energy for Economic Development, and program officer and trustee for the Carolyn Foundation.
 He also has 15 years of experience as a professional photographer and graphic designer.
 Tim coached club soccer for 11 years and lives in Edmonds with his wife and two daughters.
 He holds an MBA in sustainable business from Pinchot University and a BA in anthropology from Kenyon College.
 Tim will talk fly fishing with anyone.